 A video and/or audio monitoring system may be in use on school busses and a video monitoring system may be in use in public areas of the school building.
 These systems have been put in place to protect students, staff, visitors and school property.
-If a discipline problem is captured on audiotape or videotape, these recordings may be used as the basis for imposing student discipline. provided to law enforcement personnel.
-If criminal actions are recorded, a copy of the tape may be
+If a discipline problem is captured on audiotape or videotape, these recordings may be used as the basis for imposing student discipline.
+If criminal actions are recorded, a copy of the tape may be provided to law enforcement personnel.
+Due to the need for remote learning this year, students may also be recorded for remote learning lessons.